mratsim/laser/README.md

-# Laser - Data-parallel primitives for high performance tensor and image processing
+# Laser - Primitives for high performance computing

 Carefully-tuned primitives for running tensor and image-processing code on CPU, GPUs and accelerators.